Visual-Illusions/MinecraftPluginLibrary/README.md

 License
 ---------
-Copyright © 2013 Visual Illusions Entertainment
+Copyright &copy; 2013-2014 Visual Illusions Entertainment

 VIMCPlugin is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by